alexanderpono/otus-js-qa-2021-02-dz2/README.md

 # otus-js-qa-2021-02-dz2
-This line to be added at Intial commit
+This line to be added at Initial commit